fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

 The **Text To Speech** component uses [Web Speech Synthesis API](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#tts-section) to queue up and read texts.

 ## Browser Support ##
-The Text To Speech component can be used in browsers that support [Web Speech Synthesis API](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#tts-section) is supported.
-At the moment when this document is written, Mar 4 2015, these browsers include:
+The Text To Speech component can be used in browsers that support [Web Speech Synthesis API](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#tts-section).
+At the time of writing, Mar 4 2015, these browsers include:
 * Chrome 31+
 * Chrome for Android 40+
 * Safari 7.1+